Hook: The Lesson That Cost Me $7,000

 19. Rest Is a Weapon

-Now, I schedule “brain resets” every 90 minutes (even floor-staring sans phone).
+Now I schedule “brain resets” every 90 minutes (even floor-staring with no phone).

 20. Phones Belong in Pockets